davibaltar/rest-api-spring-boot/README.md

-# Movie Rental Store
+# Video Rental Store
-A REST API that represents a system for movie rental store.
+A REST API that represents a system for video rental store.
 The repository also contains a simple React front.

 #### Technologies used:
 - **Java SDK:** v13.0.1